 “That will not do at all,” she said.
-“Besides, I know that the old mandarin and the potpourri vase were once betrothed; and no doubt some slight friendship still exists between them.
+“Besides, I know that the old mandarin and the potpourri vase were once engaged; and no doubt friendship still exists between them.
 No, there is no help for it; we must wander forth together into the wide world.”

 “Have you really the courage to go out into the wide world with me?” asked the chimney sweep.
 “Have you considered how large it is, and that if we go, we can never come back?”

 And the chimney sweep looked earnestly at her and said, “My way lies through the chimney.
 Have you really the courage to go with me through the stove, and creep through the flues and the tunnel?
 Well do I know the way! we shall come out by the chimney, and then I will know how to manage.
 We will climb so high that they can never reach us, and at the top there is an opening that leads out into the wide world.”